SalesforceLabs/OrgCheck/docs/install.md

 ---
 layout: default
-title: How to install OrgCheck in your org?
+title: How to install Org Check in your org?
 permalink: /installation/
 ---

-# How to install OrgCheck in your org?
+# How to install Org Check in your org?

 ## Easy to install